Theta2414/Wolvesville-assasins-convention-role-checker-vietnamese/README.md

 macOS/Linux
 Tkinter usually comes pre-installed.
 If not, search for platform-specific installation methods.

+This program also work in other languages, just change the role_list to the language you want.

 ⚖️ Disclaimer
 This tool is for educational purposes only.
 I do not recommend using it to cheat in the game.